Health and Safety Tips for Travellers in Russia

 Local Laws in Russia

-Travelers in Russia should be aware of several legal considerations that may impact their safety and freedom:
+Travellers in Russia should be aware of several legal considerations that may impact their safety and freedom:

 Risk of Arbitrary Detention